maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

      [[/geogebra]]
      [[input:ans1]] [[validation:ans1]]

 Please note that the STACK and GeoGebra syntax do not match perfectly.
 For example, `g:%pi*x^3` will throw an error in GeoGebra because `%pi` in Maxima does not match `pi` in GeoGebra.
-(Functionality to match sytax may be supported in the future but matching maxima syntax to GeoGebra syntax is a lot of work.)
+(Functionality to match syntax may be supported in the future but matching maxima syntax to GeoGebra syntax is a lot of work.)
 ### Future plans

 1. GeoGebra boolean types should come through to STACK as just return true/false (not 0,1).